Best Raspberry Pi Projects: 10 sweet bakes to try today

 Full instructions for this “simpler than expected” project are available here.

-Related: Ultimate multi-room audio guide
+Related: Ultimate multiroom audio guide

 5) Raspberry Pi walkie-talkie